bwahacker/json-tables/README.md

 ]
 ```
 - This is how JSON is typically rendered by pretty-printers.
-- It’s verbose and vertically fragmented, despite clearly being a table.
-- Hard to visually compare rows or spot column-level anomalies.
-- Hard to skim or diff in logs.
-- Requires external tooling to view as a table.
-- This is how JSON is typically rendered by pretty-printers.
-- It’s verbose and vertically fragmented, despite clearly being a table.
+- It's verbose and vertically fragmented, despite clearly being a table.
 - Hard to visually compare rows or spot column-level anomalies.
 - Hard to skim or diff in logs.
 - Requires external tooling to view as a table.